tfiroze/Vision_based_ID_Reader/README.md

 ## Procedure
 1. Install dependencies on your virtual environment.
-2. Change the path variable in Master.py to your working directory.
-3. Once you show the front of your ID card to the camera for say 4-6 seconds
+2. Show the front of your ID card to the camera for say 4-6 seconds
-4. Press 'q' to close the window
+3. Press 'q' to close the window